Fiberwise symmetrizations for variational problems on fibred manifolds: Spherical rearrangement

-The 2nd inequality is immediately derived by combining (\ref{Chokuk3}) of Proposition \ref{blessed} and (\ref{itismyfault-1}) of Corollary \ref{itismyfault}.
 From Proposition \ref{hanguk}, we know that $F_{\bar{*}}$ is extended to a Lipschitz continuous function on $N\times S^m_V$.
 To show its weak differentiability, we use Proposition \ref{Sewoong}.
 The restriction of $F_{\bar{*}}$ to every coordinate line of a local coordinate on $N\times S^m_V$ is Lipschitz continuous and hence absolutely continuous.
-Since $\sup_{N_0\times S^m_V-\mathcal{C}^*} |dF_{\bar{*}}|<\infty$, the 1st order strong partial derivatives of $F_{\bar{*}}$ defined a.e. in $N\times S^m_V$ are locally integrable.
-Therefore we can conclude that $F_{\bar{*}}$ is weakly differentiable in $N\times S^m_V$ and belongs to $L_1^p(N\times S^m_V)$ for any $p\geq 1$.
+Since the 1st order strong partial derivatives of $F_{\bar{*}}$ defined a.e. in $N\times S^m_V$ are locally integrable as shown in the above, we can conclude that $F_{\bar{*}}$ is weakly differentiable in $N\times S^m_V$ and belongs to $L_1^p(N\times S^m_V)$ for any $p\geq 1$.

 \end{proof}